Schindler and Tueber. Antimicrob. Agents Chemother. 8:95-104, 1975.

 - The dried Dansyl-Polymyxin is dissolved in 3 ml of buffer (5mM Hepes, pH 7.0) and stored in aliquots at -20C.
 The concentration of the Dansyl-polymyxin is determined by dinitrophenylation assay.

-NOTE: DPX is now commercially available from Molecular Probes (P13238) in addition to other fluorescently labelled polymxin B compounds.
+NOTE: DPX was commercially available for a few years from Molecular Probes (P13238) in addition to other fluorescently labelled polymxin B compounds, however these products have been discontinued.